smoeding/puppet-sendmail/README.md

 ##### `content`

 The desired contents of the userdb file.
 This allows managing the userdb file as a whole.
 Changes to the file automatically triggers a rebuild of the userdb database file.
-This attribute is mutually exclusive with `source`.
+This attribute is mutually exclusive with `source` and `entries`.

 ##### `source`

 A source file for the userdb file.
 This allows managing the userdb file as a whole.
 Changes to the file automatically triggers a rebuild of the userdb database file.
-This attribute is mutually exclusive with `content`.
+This attribute is mutually exclusive with `content` and `entries`.

 ##### `entries`

 A hash that will be used to create [`sendmail::userdb::entry`](#define-sendmailuserdbentry) resources.
+This attribute is mutually exclusive with `content` and `source`.

 This class can be used to create userdb entries defined in hiera.
 The hiera hash should look like this:

 ```yaml
 sendmail::userdb::entries: